ennovyhs-ops/firebase/README.md

    - If joined mulitple teams, provide display all or filter option.
  - **Team Roster**
    - view team' coaches name
-   - Only viewing a responsive list of all players on the team, with name, number and position, with sort and filter function.
+   - Only viewing a responsive list of all players on the team, only display profile photo, name, nickname, number and position, with sort and filter function.
  - **Message**
    - Select and view message list, with sort and filter options.
-   - Messages in string
+   - Messages display in conversation view
    - Player can compose and send or reply messages with a subject and body.
    - Targeted messaging to just coach or everyone.
    - Centralized message history for coaches, players, and parents.